California bill targeting social media addiction in teens passes State Senate

 The bill also would mandate platforms from setting a default time limit of one hour that can be adjusted by parents and that the default setting for a minor's account be "private."

-SB976 has multiple sponsors, including California Attorney General Rob Bonta and the Association of California School Administrators.
+SB976 has multiple sponsors, including California Attorney General Rob Bonta, Public Health Advocates and the Association of California School Administrators.
 The bill is also being supported by the American Academy of Pediatrics.

+In a separate statement, Bonta said the bill "puts control back in the hands of parents and children."

+"Our children and teens are experiencing a public health crisis, caused by social media companies in their thirst for profits.
+In California, we take mental health seriously, we take children's online safety seriously - and we know that we don't have a minute to waste to protect our kids.
+In California, we move fast and fix things," the attorney general went on to say.

 Bonta is among 33 attorneys general that have joined in a lawsuit against Facebook and Instagram parent company Meta alleging the social media platforms kept teenagers engaged for as long as possible to gather personal data and sell it to advertisers.